 ✘ Targeted to individuals under 18

 Meetup members and organizers must be at least 18 years old.
 Meetup groups and events must be only targeted to people over the age of 18.

 Family groups are more than welcome on Meetup, but all children present at the event must be supervised and accompanied by an adult guardian.

 ✘ Harmful misinformation

-Groups must not contain content or promote events that contain medical misinformation, including:
+Groups must not contain content or promote events that contain misinformation.
+This includes medical misinformation such as:

 - Assurances of health cures or mental cures

 - Unrealistic health, diet, and weight loss claims

 - Claims that have been scientifically disproven and that may pose a public or personal health risk